mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 The Tanoose Freedom League is a rebel organisation, although one that professes loyalty to the Imperium.
-It is in revolt against the imposed government of Garda- Vilis which it accuses of corruption and profiteering on a planetary scale.
+It is in revolt against the imposed government of Garda-Vilis which it accuses of corruption and profiteering on a planetary scale.
 This makes the intentions of the Zueng distinctly questionable but since the Imperium itself has not taken a position on the rebellion, supporting it